science-en-poche/yelandur/API.md

 * `name`
 * `description`

-Any optional omitted field will be completed with an empty value.
+Any omitted optional field will be completed with an empty value, and any forbidden or useless data will be ignored (e.g. the `n_results` or `n_profiles` fields).

-If the creation is successful, the full object is returned with a `201` code.
+If the creation is successful, the full object is returned with a `201` code (including the generated `id`).
 For instance, if we are logged in as `jane`, a `POST /exps` with the following data

 ```json
 {